Locipro/loci-coin-sale/README.md

 1. Ability to transfer wei to beneficiary (after sale end and if optional min goal has been met)
 1. Ability to recover (transfer) unsold tokens
 1. Contributions via contract default/fallback function for user simplicity
+1. Ability to change the peg price of ether to USD during the course of the sale to account for volatile markets.
+1. Ability to change the reserved number of tokens for the sale in the event of off-chain purchases.

+### LOCIairdropper
+This contract allows for the efficient administration of token distribution post-sale.
+Sufficient gas should be supplied.
+1. Ability to pass in 2 lists: a) Ethereum addresses and b) Token distribution amounts in wei.
+1. When all transfers are complete, an Event is fired with the number of addresses that received AirDroppedTokens.

 ## Develop
 Contracts are written in [Solidity][solidity] and tested using [Truffle][truffle] and [testrpc][testrpc].
 ERC20-related and other base contracts sourced from [OpenZeppelin.org][openzeppelin].